ryanadiyantara/RentPhotographyGearDB/README.md

 # Backgrounds:
-- For learning about Relational Database Management System
+- Learn about Relational Database Management System
 - For the fulfillment of project tasks while studying at CCIT FTUI

 # Used: